Gardens & Groves

 These plantings, which recall the richness of Appalachian forests, border the Overlook Pavilion terrace and the Ridge and Valley sculpture.
 The flower beds, containing both annuals and perennials, are accented by apple serviceberry and smooth hydrangea.

-The Pollinators’ Garden brings together a combination of plants, nest sites, and other resources essential for a productive pollinator community, promoting a better understanding of pollinators and their vital contribution to the health and welfare of society.
+The Pollinators’ Garden brings together a combination of plants, nest sites, and other resources essential for a productive pollinator community, thereby promoting a better understanding of pollinators and their vital contribution to the health and welfare of society.
 Many outstanding Pennsylvania native plants are featured in the garden, including blue mistflower, New England aster, and clustered mountain-mint.
-Over the past two years, we have been partnering with the Center for Pollinator Research on campus, and are in the process of finalizing a conceptual design that will improve and expand the Pollinators’ Garden to nearly triple its present size.
+Over the past two years, we have partnered with the Center for Pollinator Research on campus, and finalized a conceptual design that will improve and expand the Pollinators’ Garden to nearly triple its present size.
 The new design includes space for research plots as well as displays that will provide examples of strategies that homeowners and others can implement to protect threatened pollinators.
 Philanthropy will allow us to develop this garden.